Diksha2097/DIKSHA-KAUSHAL/README.md

                  >-sound mixing :microphone:,
                  >-photoshop :video_camera: .

-   >I know basics of java as i studied it in tenth standard a bit :book: .
+   >I know basics of java as I studied it in tenth standard a bit :book: .

    >I am learning C language :computer: .

-   ## SOCIAL MEDIA PLATFORMS I AM IN :iphone:
+   ## SOCIAL PLATFORMS I AM IN :iphone:

-   >I am on quite a few social media platforms to interact with the technical crowd and others through Instagram, Whatsapp, Telegram, Signal, Discord and Github indeed.
+   >I am on quite a few social  platforms to interact with the technical crowd and others through Instagram, Whatsapp, Telegram, Signal, Discord and Github indeed.

    >also I am aiming at joining Linkedln soon.